 Unlike other UHPC products, Cor-Tuf can be mass-produced using our fully automated, double-shaft mixing facility.
 This twin-shaft setup allows for high stirring efficiency, increased consistency, and better mixing performance overall.

-The Cor-Tuf team prepares to mix a batch of our UHPC, originally developed by the US Army Corps of Engineers.
-Testing has shown that UHPC has ten times the compressive strength of traditional concrete and a longevity of up to 75 years.
-Our team of experts is available to assist with any questions on the
+The Cor-Tuf team prepares to mix a batch of UHPC, originally developed by the US Army Corps of Engineers.
+Testing shows that UHPC has ten times the compressive strength of traditional concrete and a longevity of more than 75 years.
+Our team of experts is available to assist with any questions on the Cor-Tuf product.

 Drop tests are used to demonstrate the durability of UHPC concrete.
 In our first drop test, a 16-pound bowling ball was dropped from 22.5 feet directly onto Cor-Tuf UHPC, cracking the bowling ball wide open.
 Cor-Tuf UHPC came out unscathed.

 In our second drop test, a 67.5-pound cement block was dropped 22.5 feet onto Cor-Tuf UHPC.
 The cement block shattered on impact, while the Cor-Tuf slab remained intact.

 As DOTs across the country implement accelerated bridge construction, precast bridge panels are becoming the norm.
 Filling panels with Cor-Tuf ensures that connections are stronger and more durable.
 This added strength reduces future maintenance needs, increases longevity, and amplifies cost savings by decreasing the amount of downtime for bridges that are out of commission.

 Implementing Cor-Tuf in bridge installation projects marks a landmark commitment from the Virginia Department of Transportation, ensuring that bridges retain their high compressive strength and impact resistance for more than 75 years.